Sliutellar/hello_world/README.md

 # This is for Pro Prep
 # This is Stella
 **I love dancing**
+---
--having ice cream
+- having ice cream
--watching youtube
+- watching youtube
--doing exercise
+- doing exercise
--cuddling with my cat
+- cuddling with my cat